On thermodynamics of compact objects: Examples of horizonless compact objects

 \subsection{Compact objects in GR}

-Self-gravitating systems in GR provide us natural examples to see the curvature effects on statistical thermodynamics.
+Self-gravitating systems in GR provide us with natural examples to see the curvature effects on statistical thermodynamics.
 Here, we consider two concrete examples of compact objects, self-gravitating photon gas confined to a spherical box~\cite{Sorkin:1981wd} and neutron stars composed of cold Fermi gas (i.e. the Oppenheimer-Volkof model)~\cite{Oppenheimer:1939ne}.

-Considering static and spherically symmetric solutions, the Einstein field equations can be simplified as the momentum conservation of the stress-tensor Eq.~(\ref{encons0}) and the ToV equation Eq.~(\ref{eq:ToV}).
+Considering static and spherically symmetric solutions, the Einstein field equations can be simplified by the conservation of the stress-tensor and the ToV equation, given in Eq.~(\ref{encons0}) and Eq.~(\ref{eq:ToV}) of Appendix~\ref{sec:fieldeqs}, respectively.
 For a given equation of state (EoS) of the matter source, the pressure $p(r)$ and mass profiles $\mathcal{M}(r)\equiv \int_0^r 4\pi r'^2\rho(r')dr'$ can be solved simultaneously as functions of the central pressure $p_c$ at the origin.
 The solutions obey a simple scaling behavior, with the following rescaled dimensionless quantities

 uniquely determined by the field equations.
 A one-parameter family of solution for $p(r), \mathcal{M}(r)$ can then be obtained by scaling with an arbitrary length scale $\lambda$.
 In GR, the physical mass of the object takes a simple form